© Redbaron | Dreamstime.com

 Up until around age 55, men are much more likely than women to experience a heart attack.
 The gap gets smaller with advancing age, but men are still at a higher risk than women of suffering a heart attack.
 For that reason alone, it’s important that you recognize the common heart attack symptoms in men.

-Below, we look at five signs of a heart attack in men:
+Below, we look at five heart attack symptoms in men:

 - Chest pain